Last Updated: December 5, 2025

 Not every list building feature worked perfectly.
 For example, finding companies with a specific job posting did not seem to work at all when I tried it.

 When I tried to search for “GTM Engineer”, it showed results like “Market Place Manager” and other seemingly unrelated jobs.
-I don’t know exactly what Airscale was searching for, but it definitely wasn’t GTM Engineers!
+I don’t know exactly what Airscale was searching for, but it definitely wasn’t GTM Engineers in this test.
 If you’re reading this Airscale team, Bloomberry has an API for job postings 🙂

 In addition, they only give you a limited number of credits during their free trial.
-Enriching just 1 stinking contact required a paid subscription.
+Enriching just 1 contact required a paid subscription.
 Trying their Company Lookalike feature also required a paid subscription.
-I felt like punching their website because the free trial was way too limited 😤.
+The free trial felt quite constrained in terms of what I could practically test.

 Lastly, I couldn’t spot any integrations with Hubspot, or any other CRM for that matter.